Juairia2020/Algorithm-Analysis/Shortest Path Algorithms/Bellman Ford/Analysis.md

 - The graph may be directed.
 - Negative edge weights are allowed.
 - A negative-weight cycle reachable from the source makes shortest distances undefined.
-- Vertices are numbered from `0` to `V - 1`.
-- Unreachable vertices are identified separately from reachable vertices.
 - Multiple shortest paths between two vertices may exist.
-- Path reconstruction must avoid cycles in the predecessor structure.
-- `long long` should be used when edge weights or accumulated distances may be large.

----

 ## 3. Correctness